Primary Principal InvestigatorBenjamin Greenberg

 What will happen if I join the study?

 Initially, a phone screen will be conducted to determine potential eligibility.
 We will determine whether you are a candidate for a magnetic resonance imaging (MRI) scan.
 After completing the phone screen, potentially eligible participants will complete a series of questionnaires and assessments administered during a two to three hour clinical interview.
-Those eligible for the study will have two MRI scans on the Brown University campus in Providence, R.I.
-The interview and scans are scheduled as three separate visits over the course of a two week period.
+Those eligible for the study will have one MRI scan on the Brown University campus in Providence, R.I.
+The interview and scan are scheduled as two separate visits over the course of a one to two week period.

 Obsessive Compulsive Disorder (OCD)